 As I began to talk with other bereaved mothers, I found that being with them offered me a respite from feeling so disconnected from the rest of the world or what I described as "the land of the living" .
 With them I found a place where I could begin to feel a sense of order and balance in the midst of the chaos of grief.
 I craved this connection and as time went on, my world began to feel a litle more sane, because I realized that I was not alone.
 As I witnessed the survival of one mom and then another and another....those who had made it through this horror and unbearable pain, I began to believe that I too just might be "ok" one day.

-With other moms, either individually having a chat on the phone, or meeting for a coffee or in a support group, I slowly began to feel that I could actually heal a little and, a big black hole.
+With other moms, either individually having a chat on the phone, or meeting for a coffee or in a support group, I slowly began to feel that I could actually heal a little.

 I listened to other mothers talk about their child's life and death, and couldn't believe that they were describing exactly how I was feeling almost to a tee; the experience of shock and disbelief; the feelings of deep sorrow and sadness; guilt and anger; fear and confusion; hopelessness and many other things in between.
-I listened to the things they were doing to survive each day.
-The more and more stories I heard, the more amazed I was at how many moms I began to connect with.
+I listened to how they were surviving each day, and the more and more stories I heard, the more amazed I was at how many moms I began to connect with.
 Some contacted me, others I found through the name of an acquaintance or an email.
 I began to see just how many of us there are out there.

-Many months later, as the fog lifted, the doubt I had about living through the death of my son began to ease.
-As I started to reach out, I began to gather a sense of inner understanding and felt compelled to "do something" to support other bereaved mothers.
+Many months later, as the fog lifted, the doubt I had about living through the death of my son began to ease up a little .
+As I started to reach out, I began to gather a sense of understanding and also felt compelled to "do something" that could support other bereaved mothers.

 In these next few paragraphs I describe a little of my background so that you can have some understanding as to how I came about putting this comfort retreat together and offering it to bereaved moms everywhere.

 I have been facilitating groups on meditation and personal development in the Norfolk, Haldimand, London and Hamilton areas since 1997.
-I completed Level 1 of the Mindfulness Meditation Professional Training Workshop offered through the Faculty of Social Work, University of Toronto, and I am a graduate of the University of Waterloo.
-Up until November of 2016, I had been employed in the social service sector for over 30 years.Now semi retired, I am slowly building my world facilitating Mindfulness Meditation and Restorative Yoga, as well as offering day and overnight retreats for women.
+I completed Level 1 of the Mindfulness Meditation Professional Training Workshop ((Mindfulness Based Stress Reduction MBSR) offered through the Faculty of Social Work, University of Toronto, and I am a graduate of the University of Waterloo.
+Up until November of 2016, I had been employed in the social service sector for over 35 years.Now semi retired, I am slowly building my world to facilitate Mindfulness Meditation and Restorative Yoga workshops, as well as offer day and overnight retreats for women.

 In my youth and early adult years, learning about meditation and relaxation was a key element for working through my challenges with anxiety and depression.
 A single mother for many years, I utilized the relaxation practices I now teach.
 During this time, I made many wonderful connections and friendships while operating a small book store and wellness shop for almost 5 years where I offered wellness literature and workshops to community and professional groups and individuals.
 These connections continue to flourish, and weave in and out of my life.